Is XXII’s price to cash per share ratio a concern for investors?

 Sponsored

-Further, it is important to consider XXII stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.91.XXII’s price to book ratio for the most recent quarter was 1.70, resulting in an 8.78 price to cash per share for the period.
+Further, it is important to consider XXII stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.88.XXII’s price to book ratio for the most recent quarter was 1.68, resulting in an 8.67 price to cash per share for the period.

 How does 22nd Century Group Inc. (XXII) stock rate among analysts?
 Buy, sell, or hold?